How ChessGate's AI Personalities Work

 Why This Works: The 60,000-Plan Database

-A single game generates 10-30 plans.
-Across 3,000+ games per player, we extract 60,000+ plans.
+A single game generates many plans.
+Across thousands of games per player, the database holds 60,000+ extracted plans per personality.
 With that volume:

 - Almost every pawn structure the player will face has been seen before